SrijaniSom/SrijaniSom/README.md

  <p align="left">

 - 🔭 I’m currently working on *Content Creation* and experimenting with it.😊😜
-- 🌱 I’m currently learning **React** and how to improve my frontend skills.
+- 🌱 I’m currently learning **React JS** and how to improve my frontend skills.
 - 👯 I’m looking to collaborate on **Web Development** and **Native Android** projects.🤓🤓🤓
 - 💬 Ask me about any tech related stuff.✌✌
 - 📫 How to reach me: srijanisom2002@gmail.com